sean3325/seanwolfe-website/_posts/2016-09-21-welcome-to-jekyll.markdown

 published: true
 categories: bio
 ---
-I'm the creative director at [Zivtech](https://www.zivtech.com/) and I help build beautiful websites with really smart people using the latest open source tools.
-We use design to help identify and solve the complex and nuanced challenges that people are faced with when navigating the web.
+I'm the creative director at [Zivtech](https://www.zivtech.com/).
+I help build beautiful websites with smart people using the best tools that open source has to offer.
+People are oftentimes faced with complex and nuanced challenges while navigating the web.
+We use design to help find and solve them.